top of page

 And here, it is the hour, par excellence; it is, since the beginning of the Brahmanic ages, the consecrated hour, the hour of the great religious life and of the great prayer.
 Benares suddenly pours onto its river all its people, all its flowers, all its garlands, all its birds, all its beasts.
 By the granite stairs, at this apparition of the sun, there is a joyful collapse of all that has just awakened, of all that has received from Brahma a soul, human or obscure".
 India (without the English), Pierre Loti, 1903.

 Varanasi (formerly Benares) is one of the oldest cities in the world.
-What to see in Varanasi is mostly on the gaths, stone steps descending into the river Ganges allowing Hindu devotees to perform their ablutions and prayers (puja).
+Must-sees in Varanasi are mostly on the gaths, stone steps descending into the river Ganges allowing Hindu devotees to perform their ablutions and prayers (puja).

 the gaths of varanasi